mdsimon2/RPi-CamillaDSP/README.md

 wget https://raw.githubusercontent.com/mdsimon2/RPi-CamillaDSP/main/flirc.py -P ~/
 ```

-Enable USB-C port for use, this is needed to run the IR receiver from the USB-C port (you will see why you might want to do this in the section discussing cases).
+Enable USB-C port for use, this is needed to run the IR receiver from the USB-C port, this is needed if using .
 If you have the FLIRC plugged in to a USB-A port this is not needed.

 ```
 sudo nano /boot/firmware/config.txt